autogluon/autogluon-bench/README.md

 ### Multimodal Benchmark

 For multimodal benchmarking, set the module to multimodal.
-We currently support benchmarking multimodal on a custom branch.
 Note that multimodal benchmarking directly calls the MultiModalPredictor, bypassing the extra layer of [AMLB](https://github.com/openml/automlbenchmark).
 Therefore, the required arguments are different from those for tabular.
+Please refer to the [sample multimodal local run configuration file](https://github.com/autogluon/autogluon-bench/blob/master/sample_configs/tabluar_local_configs.yaml).

+We also support customizations on benchmarking framework and datasets by providing `custom_resource_dir` and `custom_dataloader`.

+To define custom frameworks, you can follow the [examples](https://github.com/autogluon/autogluon-bench/tree/master/sample_configs/resources/multimodal_frameworks.yaml).
+1. Create a folder under working directory, e.g. `custom_resources/`
+2. Create a yaml file named `multimodal_frameworks.yaml`
+3. Add an entry to the file with `repo` as the GitHub URL, `version` as the branch or tag name, `params` to be used by `MultiModalPredictor`.
+4. Add `custom_resource_dir: custom/resources/` in the run configuration file.

-You can add more datasets to your benchmarking jobs.
+To add more datasets to your benchmarking jobs.
 We support custom datasets with custom defined data loaders.
 Follow these steps:
   1. Create a folder under the working directory, e.g. `custom_dataloader/`
   2. Create a dataset yaml file, `custom_dataloader/datasets.yaml` which includes all required properties for your problem type, please refer to the [function](https://github.com/autogluon/autogluon-bench/blob/52eee491018f6281236416f4b1bece14b88610e8/src/autogluon/bench/frameworks/multimodal/exec.py#L100-L201).
   3. Create a dataset loader class, `custom_dataloader/dataloader.py`, which downloads and loads the dataset as a dataframe.
 Please set the required properties as mentioned above.
   4. Add `custom_dataloader` in the `agbench run` configuration, where `dataloader_file`, `class_name` and `dataset_config_file` are required.
   5. Make sure you have the proper permission to download the dataset.
 If running in `AWS mode`, we support downloading from the S3 bucket specified as `DATA_BUCKET` in the `agbench run` configuration under the same AWS Batch deployment account.

-  Please refer to `sample_configs/dataloaders` for more examples.
+  Please refer to [here](https://github.com/autogluon/autogluon-bench/tree/master/sample_configs/dataloaders) for more examples.

 ## Run benchmarks on AWS